bi-labor/es-mssql/docs/FAQ.md

 ### You do not know that is the problem in your solution

 It is not our goal with the evaluation to explain the problems precisely.
-It is part of your work to evaluate and test your own solution.
+It is part of your work to evaluate and test your solution.
 The error message can also come from the actual execution of your work and comes from the tools used.

 ### You finished your work but got no evaluation/grade